mead-ml/mead-baseline/README.md

 For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors generated using word2vec and concatenate this vector.
 This is an option in the fixed embeddings version only.
 This is useful for problems like Language Detection, for example

+There is another project on Github from Harvard NLP which recreates the Kim model (https://github.com/harvardnlp/sent-conv-torch) -- if you are going for a high-quality, albeit more complex algorithm, you should look there.
+Note that if you are going to use static embeddings though, their code is not likely as efficient for since it uses the same code as for dynamic models, which requires that torch backpprogates through the weights, after which they zero out the gradients.

-For static implementations, batch size and optimization methods can be quite simple.
+Also note that for static implementations, batch size and optimization methods can be quite simple.
 Often batch sizes of 1-10 with vanilla SGD produce terrific results.

 ## Dynamic - Fine Tuning Lookup Tables pretrained with Word2Vec

 The fine-tuning approach uses the expected LookupTable layer.
 It seems that when using fine-tuning, adadelta performs best.
 As in the Kim paper suggests, it seems that the Dynamic models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them cumbersome to use as baselines.

 We provide an option to cull non-attested features from the LookupTable for efficiency.

+## Running It

+You can get some sample data from the Harvard NLP [sent-conv-torch project](https://github.com/harvardnlp/sent-conv-torch).

 # Structured Prediction using RNNs